African entrepreneurs can change the world

 Imagine if a company or a ministry has problems with their management, marketing, communication, delivery, or any other type of problems, they can be communicated to ecosystem developers and tons of solutions will be created by disruptive startupers, the same can be done with insights when these organizations have issues, with resources when they have needs and positioning ideas for the latest trends (mainly in technology, for example the booming of e-government ).

 This framework is not only easy to use, but it is also straightforward and helps you rely less on the theoretical side of the business and focus more on solving real problems.
 Most interestingly is the fact that this framework can be used for job-hunting if one embraces it entrepreneurially, because when you scout problems in companies you can then propose solutions and ask for for a job, no company will reject you if you have the solution, the insights, the resources they need and the positioning ideas to help that firm grow.

 “In times of chaos, crises, and economic depression, entrepreneurs can change the game”

 -Ibn Bacar, CEO startupafrica.news

-I am a startup explorer and developer, innovation keynote speaker, a business writer who is highly passionate about the African startup ecosystem.
-I spend most of my time travelling across Africa to find the most exciting startup projects and investment opportunities.
+I am a lead investor and creative economist who loves explorering startups and innovation ecosystems.
+I am an innovation keynote speaker, a business writer who is highly passionate about the African startup ecosystem.
+I spend most of my time travelling across Africa to find the most exciting startup and creativity projects and investment opportunities.